3.3 Variables

 Fraction(1, 2)

-Note: Structs’ names are usually defined with a capital letter.
+Note: By convention Structs’ names start with a capital letter.

 If I ever wanted to get a component of the struct I can use the dot syntax, like so